excalibur1234/pacui/README.md

 # pacli-simple
-A simple and interactive Bash Frontend for Pacman and Yaourt.

 pacli is a CLI tool, which provides useful and advanced Pacman and Yaourt commands in an easy to use text interface.